RootAccessHackerspace/handbook/source/membership.md

     * {download}`Member Handbook Acknowledgement </_static/Member-Handbook-Acknowledgement.pdf>`
 3. That's it!

-Once you have signed up for a membership and signed the necessary forms, you are now a member of the hackerspace and you may use our facilities within the boundaries set by this handbook.
+Once you have signed up for a membership and completed the necessary forms, you are now a member of the hackerspace and you may use our facilities within the boundaries set by this handbook.

 Welcome to the club!